AudiusProject/api-docs/source/index.html.md

 Username should be stored separately from auth artifacts in different tables.
 The table containing the authentication values should be independent with no relation to the table storing username

 If the application developers’ server is seized, breached, or controlled by bad actors, the resources required to brute-force decrypt the auth artifacts stored there would be immense.
 It would only make sense to expend those resources if there were enough value to be gained by breaking a given account, which is why we only recommend using Hedgehog in cases where the stakes are lower.
 This is also why we recommend a bridge approach for certain use-cases, where one could start users on Hedgehog and suggest migrating to a more secure wallet if their stored value increases beyond a certain threshold.
 We are working on fallback mechanisms to enable key sharing between devices in the absence of this server component, eg. QR codes.

+For more deployment best practices please see [this section](#deploy-best-practices)

 ## IMPORTANT: Lost Passwords